Faithful-Resource-Pack/mc-update-tracker-bot/README.md

 <br><br>

-If anyone offers to rewrite this in typescript, no, just no.
+If anyone offers to rewrite this in TypeScript, no, just no.